-Sexy fantasy thrillers, set in the rural west of England, where werewolf Isolde and her Were and witchy colleagues at the Luck &Judgement agency solve magical crimes.
-Book 10 (Elemental Games) should be out by Yule!Read more
+Sexy fantasy thrillers, set in the rural west of England, where werewolf Isolde and her Were, fay and magician colleagues at the Luck &Judgement agency solve magical crimes.
+All ten books available on Amazon!Read more

 All sorts of stuff, from campfire singing (yes, we really did sing some of these round a campfire!) to fun stuff to serious poetry.
 It's mainly (but not all!) pagan.Read more

 These were written for various pagan magazines over the years.
-They deal with the myths of Merlin; megalithic architecture; Cernunnos; The Hound of the Baskervilles; the pagan Wheel of the year and a couple of other things.Read more
+They deal with all sorts of things: including myths, Merlin, megalithic architecture and Cernunnos.Read more

 As I had to create a whole new 21st century Britain for the novels, I had to think about why things were different.
 Then I had some fun inventing some silly things to illustrate things about that world that don't get into the novels.
 I hope you enjoy them, too!Read more

-Alexa Duir's 'Wyrdwolf' novels are sexy paranormal fantasy crime thrillers with a difference.
+Alexa Duir's 'Wyrdwolf' novels are sexy urban fantasy crime thrillers with a difference.
 In each novel magic is used to commit the crime and the sleuth is a werewolf.

 The books are action-packed nail-biters packed with folklore and mythology.
 Once you've met Isolde and her friends, you'll want more!